The Best Takamine Acoustic Guitars for Performing Artists in 2023

 A picture of Brad Johnson (Owner & Writer of Song Production Pros) playing and testing a guitar at the Sam Ash Westminster Store.
 The guitar being played is a Taylor 814ce.

-Why you can trust my content
+Why you can trust our content

-I've been playing music since I was nine years old and have played, used, and owned many instruments and pro audio gear.
-My reviews are based on my hands-on experience, user-generated reviews, and subject matter expert reviews.
+He's been playing music since he was nine and has played, used, and owned many instruments and pro audio gear.
+His reviews are based on hands-on experience, user-generated reviews, and subject matter expert reviews.

-Please refer to my page, My Review Process, for more details on how I approach my review articles.
+Please refer to our page, Our Review Process, for more details on how we approach writing our review articles.

 Photo of author